 Under the National Food Security Mission, the Indian government has started Cluster Front Line demonstrations on oilseeds in order to reach the desired production level (NFSM).
 The demonstration's main goal was to demonstrate and spread improved agricultural technology in farmers' fields so that farmers could acquire technological know-how in their own farms [12].

-Keeping this in view, Krishi vigyan Kendra, Undi has taken up CFLD in Sesamum to look at the productivity of sesamum throughout seasons and harvests, the yield advantages gained due to CFLD.
+Keeping this in view, Krishi Vigyan Kendra, Undi has taken up CFLD in Sesamum to look at the productivity of sesamum throughout seasons and harvests, the yield advantages gained due to CFLD.

+MATERIALS AND METHODS

-MATERIALS AND METHODS: Krishi vigyan Kendra, Undi has selected suitable farmland in Siddhantamlanka village of Penugonda mandal and Ayodhyalanka village of Achanta mandal during the Rabi season 2024-25.
+Krishi Vigyan Kendra, Undi has selected suitable farmland in Siddhantamlanka village of Penugonda mandal and Ayodhyalanka village of Achanta mandal during the Rabi season 2024-25.
 The area of 20 hectares was covered in all 2 villages of 2 mandals.
 The study was conducted with active participation of farmers to demonstrate the improved production technologies of sesame, so as to establish production potentials and expand the area under the crop in the district.
 Present study with respect to CFLDs and farmers’ practices are given in Table 1.
 The soils in selected villages were silty loam in texture, neutral in reaction with low to medium fertility.
 Farmers were trained to follow the package of practices for Sesame cultivation as recommended by the State Agricultural University and need based input materials provided to the farmers.

 2.1 Implementation design

 Sesame production technology with improved variety YLM 66 was used for the demonstration.
-The line sowing method was employed and spacing of 30 cm between rows and 10 cm between plants was used for the demonstration trial.
+The line sowing method was employed, and a spacing of 30 cm between rows and 10 cm between plants was used for the demonstration trial.
 The recommended seed rate of 5 kg/ha was used for sowing.

 2.2 Training

-Pre-sowing trainings were organized by involving the selected farmers on sesamum crop to create awareness and improve the associated skill gap on improved agronomic practices of sesame technology.
-Various awareness-raising initiatives were carried out at every stage of the sesame production process with respect to seed treatment, fertilizer application, water and weed management, and integrated pest and disease management etc.
+Pre-sowing training sessions were organized by involving the selected farmers on the sesamum crop to create awareness and improve the associated skill gap on improved agronomic practices of sesame technology.
+Various awareness-raising initiatives were carried out at every stage of the sesame production process with respect to seed treatment, fertilizer application, and water and weed management, and integrated pest and disease management, etc.

 2.3 Data Collection and Analysis

-Farmers’ perception, trait preference and the data with respect to yield from CFLD plots and from Farmers’ Practice were collected and evaluated.
-Besides, constraints ranking method was used to rank sesame production constraints.
-Regular visit by the scientist helped in proper execution of trials as well as collecting farmer’s opinion on the demonstrated variety.
+Farmers’ perception, trait preference, and the data with respect to yield from CFLD plots and from Farmers’ Practice were collected and evaluated.
+Besides, the constraints ranking method was used to rank sesame production constraints.
+Regular visits by the scientist helped in the proper execution of trials as well as collecting farmers’ opinions on the demonstrated variety.
 The performance of the varieties in the trials was judged visually as well as quantitatively by farmers themselves.
-The observations like No. of plants/m2, number of capsules/plant, No. of seeds/capsule and yield were recorded at harvest from demonstrated as well as farmer’s practiced plot.
-Gross returns (Rs/ha) were calculated on the basis of the prevailing market price of the groundnut, Net return (Rs/ha) was calculated by deducting the cost of cultivation from gross return.
+The observations like No. of plants/m2, number of capsules/plant, No. of seeds/capsule and yield were recorded at harvest from the demonstrated as well as the farmer’s practiced plot.
+Gross returns (Rs/ha) were calculated based on the prevailing market price of the groundnut.
+Net return (Rs/ha) was calculated by deducting the cost of cultivation from gross return.
 B:C ratio was calculated by dividing the total cost of cultivation by gross return.
-Different parameters was used for gap analysis [16].
-The details of different parameters and formula adopted for analysis are as under
+Different parameters were used for gap analysis [16].
+The details of different parameters and formulas adopted for analysis are as under

 Extension gap = Demonstration yield - Farmers’ practice yield